AppsFlyerSDK/AppsFlyerFramework/README.md

 ## Introduction
 [AppsFlyer](https://www.appsflyer.com/) helps mobile marketers measure and improve their performance through amazing tools, really big data and over 2,000 integrations.

+In order for us to provide optimal support, we would kindly ask you to submit any issues to support@appsflyer.com

+**When submitting an issue please specify your AppsFlyer sign-up(account) email, your app ID, production steps, logs, code snippets and any additional relevant information**

 ## Requirements
 - iOS 8.0+ / macOS 10.11+ / tvOS 9.0+